Transgender man can sue Catholic hospital over hysterectomy

 Evan Minton sued Mercy San Juan Medical Center when it canceled his scheduled hysterectomy after he mentioned to a pre-op nurse two days before surgery that he is transgender.

-Dignity Health, which operates Mercy San Juan, quickly assisted Minton's doctor transfer the surgery to a non-Catholic facility, but Judge Harold E. Kahn wrote that did not negate Minton's original complaint.
+Dignity Health, which operates Mercy San Juan, quickly assisted Minton's doctor transfer the surgery to a non-Catholic facility, but Judge Stuart Pollak wrote that did not negate Minton's complaint.

 Dignity Health told the newspaper that its Catholic facilities "do not provide elective sterilizations."